 Though airing on NBC, Fuller is choosing to use the cable format favoured by series like BREAKING BAD and DEXTER, airing only 13 episodes for each season rather than the usually 22-24 (and each episode is named after some sort of French cuisine, a nice touch of black humour).
 And from what I’ve seen so far, rather than the Killer of the Week preferred by the CSI shows and CRIMINAL MINDs, there will be only a couple of ongoing storylines (even if the killer is caught, the effects of his or her presence are still felt in subsequent episodes).
 They are also determined to match if not exceed DEXTER’s own love for bloody, explicit violence (though expert direction and editing ensures you ended up imagining more than you might actually see – but then didn’t SILENCE OF THE LAMBS do the same thing?).

 Other characters from Harris’ novels are expected to appear, as well as ideas that never made it out of the books and into the movies (and if they’re lucky, they might even blag an appearance by a certain Clarice Starling) Oh, and case you’re worried about accuracy, they hired Spanish chef José Andrés as a “culinary cannibal consultant”, to make sure Hannibal is eating properly!

-The trailer is below if you haven’t seen it yet.
 I’m hoping that they can maintain the promise they’ve shown in the first two episodes.

 Plot: 4 out of 5 stars